-There are thousands of Chinese companies manufacturing these products which cost as little like a traditional wireless earphone or headphone.
+There are thousands of Chinese companies manufacturing these products which cost as little as a traditional wireless earphone or headphone.

-In such a scenario, should you go for branded products which costs a premium?
+In such a scenario, should you go for branded products that cost a premium?

 Well, if you’re a serious audiophile and is fascinated by the portability and compactness of a wireless earbud, we’d suggest you should look for products from established brands such as Bose and Jabra.